Abraham Toro

-Abraham Josue Toro (born December 20, 1996) is a Canadian professional baseball third baseman, second baseman and first baseman who is currently a free agent.
+Abraham Josue Toro (born December 20, 1996) is a Canadian professional baseball infielder in the Kansas City Royals organization.
 He has previously played in Major League Baseball (MLB) for the Houston Astros, Seattle Mariners, Milwaukee Brewers, Oakland Athletics, and Boston Red Sox.

 He was selected by the Astros in the fifth round of the 2016 Major League Baseball draft and made his MLB debut for them in 2019.
 He was traded to the Mariners during the 2021 season, to the Brewers after the 2022 season, and to the Athletics after the 2023 season.